Gree Electric

-Gree Electric Appliances Inc. of Zhuhai is a Chinese major appliance manufacturer headquartered in Zhuhai, Guangdong province.
+GREE Electric Appliances Inc. of Zhuhai, branded as GREE, is a Chinese home appliances manufacturer headquartered in Zhuhai, Guangdong province.
 It is the world's largest residential air-conditioner manufacturer.
 The company offers two types of air conditioners: household air conditioners and commercial air conditioners.
 The company also produces electric fans, water dispensers, heaters, rice cookers, air purifiers, water kettles, humidifiers and induction cookers, among other products.
-It distributes its products in China and abroad under the brand name Gree.
-The company has two joint-ventures with Daikin, Zhuhai Gree Daikin Device Co., Ltd., and Zhuhai Gree Daikin Precision Mold Co., Ltd.
+It distributes its products in China and abroad under the brand name GREE.
+The company has two joint-ventures with Daikin, Zhuhai GREE Daikin Device Co., Ltd., and Zhuhai GREE Daikin Precision Mold Co., Ltd.

 History

-Gree was established in Zhuhai, Guangdong, in 1989 under its former name of Zhuhai City Haili Cooling Engineering Company Limited (珠海市海利冷气工程股份有限公司).
-It was restructured and renamed Gree Electric Appliances Inc. of Zhuhai in 1994.
+GREE was established in Zhuhai, Guangdong, in 1989 under its former name of Zhuhai City Haili Cooling Engineering Company Limited (珠海市海利冷气工程股份有限公司).
+It was restructured and renamed GREE Electric Appliances Inc. of Zhuhai in 1994.
 The company started as a nameless factory with 200 employees and annual production of less than 20,000 units.

 It was listed on the Shenzhen Stock Exchange in 1996.
-The company grew 47% in 2008, despite the global recession, booking $23 billion in contract sales.
+The company grew 47% in 2008, despite the 2008 financial crisis, booking $23 billion in contract sales.
 The company is a multinational enterprise with 70,000 employees and annual production of 65.5 million units.
-In April 2011, Gree announced that first-quarter net income rose 47 percent from a year earlier to 934.7 million Yuan.
+In April 2011, GREE announced that first-quarter net income rose 47 percent from a year earlier to 934.7 million Yuan.

 Products

-Gree makes air-conditioners of all types and small household appliances.
+GREE makes air-conditioners of all types and small household appliances.
+Between 2015 and 2021, Gree Electric also introduced several mobile phone models.

 Management

-Gree Electric's Chairwoman is Dong Mingzhu, or "Sister Dong" as she is known in China.
+GREE Electric's Chairwoman is Dong Mingzhu, or "Sister Dong" as she is known in China.
 She was appointed CEO in 2009.
 She joined the company in 1990.
-Dong was also the Chairwoman of its largest shareholder at the time, Gree Group, until November 2016.
-Gree Group was owned by Zhuhai Municipal People's Government (the local government of Zhuhai).
+Dong was also the Chairwoman of its largest shareholder at the time, GREE Group, until November 2016.
+GREE Group was owned by Zhuhai Municipal People's Government (the local government of Zhuhai).

 Shareholders

-As of 31 December 2015, the largest shareholder of Gree Electric was Gree Group; it was followed by Hebei Jinghai Investment Guarantee (for 8.91%), China Securities Finance (for 2.99%), Central Huijin Investment (for 1.40%).
+GREE Electric is a majority state-owned enterprise, primarily by the city of Zhuhai.
+As of 31 December 2015, the largest shareholder of GREE Electric was GREE Group; it was followed by Hebei Jinghai Investment Guarantee (for 8.91%), China Securities Finance (for 2.99%), Central Huijin Investment (for 1.40%).
 UBS (for 1.21%), Foresea Life Insurance (for 1.14%), Yale University (for 0.95%), Hexie Health Insurance (for 0.80%), chairwoman Dong Mingzhu (for 0.73%) and a private equity fund (for 0.71%).